 Behind the good news on the declining numbers of people living in extreme poverty, there are two more troubling things to note.
 First, alongside the falling numbers of absolutely poor, judged by a common international monetary standard, there have been rising numbers of relatively poor, when judged by the standards of the country one lives in, as we saw above.

-Second, it appears that there have been only modest gains in the level of living of the world’s poorest people, as shown in Ravallion’s “Are the poorest left behind?”
-While the growth rate pf mean consumption in the developing world has shown a marked increase since 2000, that has not reached the poorest.
-We are seeing fewer people living near the “consumption floor” but the level of the floor has not risen much above its biological level.
+Second, it appears that there have been only modest gains in the level of living of the world’s poorest people, as shown in “Are the poorest left behind?”
+While the growth rate of mean consumption in the developing world has shown a marked increase since 2000, not much of that has reached the poorest.
+In other words, we are seeing fewer people living near the “consumption floor” but the level of the floor has not risen much above its biological level.

 Thus we see in the following graph that not only have the absolute gains been greater for the better off, the gains were nearly zero at the very bottom of the distribution for the developing world as a whole.
 (Note that this is the absolute version of the Growth Incidence Curve of Ravallion and Chen: for technical details see their paper, “Measuring pro-poor growth.”)